-The Joint Program in Mass Communications holds expectations for the highest level of academic integrity and expects professional and respectful conduct in all interactions.
+The Mass Communications Ph.D.
+Program holds expectations for the highest level of academic integrity and expects professional and respectful conduct in all interactions.
 Misconduct can result in dismissal from the program.

 Academic misconduct is an act in which a student: